Skip to Main Content

 Be Creative with Search Terms

-The first term you think of may not be the best one.
-There are other words or phrases you can search with to find material on that topic.
+There will always be multiple words or phrases you can search with to find material on a topic.
+Each will bring up different results.
 We call these keywords.
-Think creatively to brainstorm alternatives!

-Group Therapy Kids Loss of a Family Member
+Group Therapy Kids Death

 Group Counseling Children Grief

-Group Psychotherapy Adolescents Trauma
+Group Psychotherapy Adolescents Loss

-Family Counseling School-Aged Children Bereavement
+Family Counseling Primary education Bereavement

 Troubleshooting a Search